vioool/NYSL-website/README.md

 • Get them all organised and nicely styled.

 WHAT I LIKED MOST: • Playing around with CSS was fun.
-• The insight what power coding skills bring from perspective of me as a designer.
+• The realisation arises that I'm able to transform my ideas and designs into a product.